wilkie/blog/posts/kernels_without_abstractions_general.md

 That brings us to the most important point, yet again: the exokernel provides a better social platform for systems.
-In this design, the kernel has been reduced to a tiny sliver.
-Applications can bypass the kernel's rules altogether and directly access hardware.
+In this design, the kernel has been reduced to its smallest size.
+Applications do not require the kernel's permission to directly access hardware.
 Application developers can completely rewrite drivers if they so wish.
 That is, they have complete influence over the system and thus have complete control over their own hardware.